ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/create-a-prerelease.md

 The sequence of tasks needed to trigger a pre/release build deployment for a new model feature is detailed below:

 #### 1. Clone the repo and create a feature branch
-The first step is to clone the model deployment repository and create a feature branch from its `main` branch, where the new features will be developped.
+The first step is to clone the model deployment repository and create a feature branch from its `main` branch, where the new features will be developed.

 To clone the [ACCESS-OM2 deployment repository][om2 repo] and create a feature branch named `update_mom5_dev_build` run:
 ```